 Ethiopia Adoption Program

-Age: Children new-born to 14 years of age. (sometimes even older)
+Age: Children new-born to 15 years of age.
+Cases must be filed with USCIS before

 Gender: Both boys and girls are available for adoption.
-First time parents should
+Parents should be flexible

 Health: Children are generally healthy, but may have parasites and other treatable

 conditions caused due to living conditions.
 Children are tested at minimum

 -- for HIV/AIDS, VDRL, Parasites and Hepatitis.
 Special needs children